anerv/dk_bicycle_network/docs/level-of-traffic-stress-criteria.md

 * All *protected, dedicated bicycle infrastructure* (i.e. physically separated from motorized traffic), such as bicycle tracks separated with a curb or cycleways running separately from roads with car traffic.
 * Roads with *unprotected bicycle infrastructure* (e.g. painted bicycle lane) and a max speed of 40 km/h.
 * Roads with *unprotected bicycle infrastructure* and a max speed of 50 km/h if the roads has max 2 lanes of car traffic.
-* Any road with a max speed of 30 km and max 2 lanes.
+* Any road with a max speed of 30 km and max 2 lanes (except for roads with bus traffic, see LTS 2).
-* Any road with a max speed of 20 km and max 3 lanes.
+* Any road with a max speed of 20 km and max 3 lanes (except for roads with bus traffic, see LTS 2).

 ### LTS 2

 * Roads with *unprotected bicycle infrastsructure*, traffic speed between 40 and 50 km/h and 3-4 lanes.
-* Roads with *no dedicated bicycle* infrastructure, speeds between 30 and below 50 km/h and less than 4 lanes.
+* Roads with *no dedicated bicycle infrastructure*, speeds between 30 and below 50 km/h and less than 4 lanes.
 * Roads with *no dedicated bicycle* infrastructure, speeds between 30 and *up to* 50 km/h and less than 4 lanes if highway/road class = *'residential'*.
+* Roads with *no dedicated bicycle infrastructure*, speeds up to 30 km/h and *regular bus traffic*.
+* Roads with *unprotected bicycle infrastructure*, speeds below 50 km/h and *regular bus traffic*.

 ### LTS 3